Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 The service cluster base configuration to use for development is `configurations/mgmt-cluster.bicepparam`.
 This parameter file offers feature toggles as well.

 * `deployMaestroConsumer` - if set to `true` deploys the required infrastructure to run a Maestro Consumer (TODO find a better name for this flag because it does not deploy the consumer itself).
-For this to work, the Service Cluster needs to be deployed with `deployMaestroInfra: true`

 * `persist` - if set to `true` the resourcegroup holding the cluster will not be deleted after a couple of days